briansu2004/udemy-devops-real-projects/002-JenkinsCICD/01_Y_WindowsOnly.md

 And then click "Build" again to trigger the pipeline to deploy the change.

- Once it is done, you should be able to see your change in [http://localhost:8080](http://localhost:8080)
+ Once it is done, we should be able to see our change in [http://localhost:8080](http://localhost:8080)

 ![1673990786471](image/01_Y_WindowsOnly/1673990786471.png)